Samsung/auto_off_target/src/tests/README.md

 ## Regression tests

-Regression tests need a path to `aot.py` in the version of AoT which we want to compare the results to.
-You have to provide it in `AOT_REGRESSION_PATH` env variable.
+Regression tests need an absolute path to `aot.py` in the version of AoT which we want to compare the results to.
+You have to provide it using `--regression-aot <path_to_aot.py>` option.

-The tests first import the `db.img` database file, then generate an off-target using both the current AoT version and the version from `AOT_REGRESSION_PATH`.
+If this isn't provided, regression will not be performed.

+The tests first import the `db.img` database file, then generate an off-target using both the current AoT version and the regression version.
 Generated files are then compared to see if anything changed between versions.

 File comparison is performed directly using `filecmp` module unless a file is specified in `special_files` map in `RegressionTester` class, which maps the